gtg875r/TopTVShowsApp/README.md

 Submitted by: **Aaron Fowler**

-**Top TV Shows** is a movie browsing app that allows users to see what the top shows are based on popularity.
+**Top TV Shows** is a tv show browsing app that allows users to see what the top shows are based on popularity.

 ## Features